 However, it is instead a page that mimics your institution’s page.
 It can collect your login credentials for the hacker to use to gain access to your real account.

-Bottom Line with Your Money Safe in the Cloud
+Bottom Line with Your Investments/Money Safe in the Cloud

 The bottom line is that the technology infrastructure is not the biggest risk to the safety of your personal and financial information at your bank, regardless of whether it is traditional or next generation.